TandoorRecipes/recipes/docs/features/import_export.md

 !!! warning "Folder Structure"
     Importing only works if the folder structure is correct.
-If you do not use the standard path or create the zip file in any other way make sure the strucutre is as follows
+If you do not use the standard path or create the zip file in any other way make sure the structure is as follows
     ```
     Recipes.zip/
     └── Recipes/